NickMcConnell/FAangband/docs/world.rst

 The Armoury (``2``)
   The Armoury is where the town's armour is fashioned.
 All sorts of protective gear may be bought and sold here.
-The deeper into the dungeon you progress the more exotic the equipment you will find stocked in the armoury.
+The further into the wilderness you progress the more exotic the equipment you will find stocked in the armoury.
 However, some armour types will never appear here unless you sell them.